-Join Justin Reznick for an in-depth discussion in this video Taking a landscape through a start-to-finish workflow, part of Landscape Photography with Lightroom and Photoshop.
+Join Justin Reznick for an in-depth discussion in this video Taking a landscape through a start-to-finish workflow, part of Lightroom and Photoshop: Landscape Photography.

 - Now that we've had the opportunity to see how I like to use Lightroom, Photoshop, and Color Efex Pro 4, I want to demonstrate an image from start to finish and just go through that workflow.
 I'm going to keep my pacing very natural, much like I would do on my own, and I really want to illustrate how efficient and somewhat short this process can be, it's not going to take a long time, because I'm comfortable with what I'm doing, and I've gotten to know the tool set, and I'm really encouraging you to find that similar level, so let's take a look at how it all pans out.